rstropek/2023-24-2nd/homeworks/2023-11-Stack-of-Clothes/readme.md

 Here is an example flow of operations:

-Certainly!
-Here's a simple example flow of incoming and outgoing boxes for the warehouse exercise:

 1. Box of Socks arrives.
 (Stack: Socks)
 2. Box of Trousers arrives.
 (Stack: Trousers, Socks)
 3. Box of Shirts arrives.
 (Stack: Shirts, Trousers, Socks)